carblue/acos5/README.md

 And a driver rule to name explicitly: In case of manually adding records to 'PIN file', 'Symmetric Key file' or 'Security Environment file': These are record-based file types, i.e. content gets addressed by a record no. **and** store inside that record an ID (of pin, sym. key or SE condition): Record no. and ID always must be the same !
 This can be checked only for readable files, and 'PIN file' / 'Symmetric Key file' never are readable.
 If a manually added 'Symmetric Key' is not listed in SKDF, then it does not exist for OpenSC/driver and the record/key will be overwritten next time a 'key store' or 'unwrap' operation occurs !

-So this is the point: It would be graceful reacting upon such limits/rules violations with error returns and respective error messages in opensc-debug.log, but all too often the driver isn't yet that polite and just deliberately aborts ("panic" in Rust lingo, due to an assert violation).
+So this is the point: It would be graceful to react upon limits/rules violations with error returns and respective error messages in opensc-debug.log, but all too often the driver isn't yet that polite and just deliberately aborts ("panic" in Rust lingo, due to an assert violation).
 So, if anybody wants to contribute, removing these rough edges is an easy way to start.
 And if the driver is "impolite" currently, it's most likely something about card content, that is different from expected according to PKCS#15 / ISO/IEC 7816-15 / OpenSC.
 It's tough for outsiders to spot from OpenSC code: What is the exact requirement for ASN.1 content of PKCS#15 files.
 Maybe it's easier to read from [PKCS15.asn](https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn "https://github.com/carblue/acos5_gui/blob/master/source/PKCS15.asn"), which is specifically crafted/modified from a module pkcs-15v1_1.asn found by a web search, for compatibility with OpenSC version 0.19.0 ? - 0.21.0, libtasn1 and ACOS5.
 It's also internally used by the driver in non-Windows builds.